Accelerated B.S. in Health Education & Promotion/M.S. in Health Science

 - During the second term of the senior year, students must also complete a graduate application with University Admissions to be officially admitted to the graduate program.
 Admission to the graduate program is not guaranteed.

-Screening will occur immediately after April 1 for applicants who have complete files.
+Screening will occur in January for applicants who have complete files by December 2.
 The department’s admissions committee will evaluate all completed applications based upon GPA, essay and two (2) academic references.
 The top candidates from this pool of applicants will be selected for admission.

 Once admitted, students can select to take up to 9 units (3 courses) toward the MS in Health Science degree.
 Health science undergraduate majors can plan to enroll in any three (3) of the following courses: